 The Advisor, when effecting purchases and sales of portfolio securities for the account of the Fund, will seek execution of trades either (i) at the most favorable and competitive rate of commission charged by any broker, dealer or member of an exchange; or (ii) at a higher rate of commission charges, if reasonable, in relation to brokerage and research services provided to the Fund or the Advisor by such member, broker, or dealer.
 Such services may include, but are not limited to, any one or more of the following: information as to the availability of securities for purchase or sale, statistical or factual information, or opinions pertaining to investments.
-The Advisor may use research and services will be used by the Advisor in connection with the Fund.
+The Advisor may use research and services provided by brokers and dealers in servicing all its clients, including the Fund, and not all such services will be used by the Advisor in connection with the Fund.
 In accordance with the provisions of Section 28(e) of the Securities Exchange Act of 1934, the Advisor may from time to time receive services and products which serve both research and non-research functions.
 In such event, the Advisor makes a good faith determination of the anticipated research and non-research use of the product or service and allocates brokerage only with respect to the research component.
 The execution of a transaction for any portfolio by a broker or dealer is permitted only if the selection of that broker or dealer is not influenced by considerations about the sale of Fund shares.
 The Fund paid the following in brokerage commissions for the three prior fiscal years ended October 31:

-2019 2020 2021 Brokerage Fees Paid \$144 \$150 \$819
+2021 2022 2023(1) Brokerage Fees Paid \$819 \$2,650 \$5,267